godBADTRY/godBADTRY.github.io/_posts/2024-11-20-Administrator.md

 ![Pic]({{ '/assets/img/administrator/3pic.png' | relative_url }}){: .center-image }

 Now we want to know the versions running on these services.
-To avoid copying each port you can use the S4vitar script that I have modified, [extractPorts]() althoughy I will also leave the command below.

 ```sh
 nmap -sCV -p 21,53,88,135,139,389,445,464,593,636,3268,3269,5985,9389,47001,49664,49666,49667,49668,51591,58694,58705,58710,58713,58732 -oN SScan